-Home > Health Library > Low-Dose Aspirin Therapy
+Home > Health Library > Aspirin to Prevent Heart Attack and Stroke

-For people who have had a stroke: Aspirin can help prevent a second stroke or a transient ischemic attack (TIA), which is often a warning sign of an impending
+For people who have had a stroke: Aspirin can help prevent a second stroke or a transient ischemic attack (TIA), which is often a warning sign of a stroke.

 Aspirin may also be used by people who: